maykar/plex_assistant/README.md

 ## Commands

 #### Fuzzy Matching
 The show/movie title and chromecast device used in your phrase are processed using a fuzzy search.
-Meaning you can say something like `play walk in deed on dawn tee` and it will select the closest match `play The Walking Dead on Downstairs TV`.
+Meaning you can say something like `play walk in deed on the dawn tee` and it will select the closest match `play The Walking Dead on the Downstairs TV`.

 #### You can say things like:
 * `play the latest episode of Breaking Bad on the Living Room TV`